-Owing to the inherent balance sheet strength and comfortable Debt/Equity position, AAH continues to reward its shareholders with healthy cash dividends.
+Owing to the inherent balance sheet strength and comfortable Debt/Equity position, AIC has rewarded its shareholders with healthy cash dividends in the last 5 years.

 Growth in our investment portfolio over the years has been achieved whilst maintaining a manageable leverage position.
-As of 31st March 2020, our Debt/ Equity ratio was 0.56.
+As of 31st March 2021, our Debt/ Equity ratio was 0.60.